ChandraShekarYadavBG/ChandraShekarYadavBG/README.md

 ## 🚀 About Me

-🔹 Frontend Developer focused on React.js and JavaScript
+🔹 QA Engineer focused on Manual and Automation Testing

+🔹 Completed an **8-month Java Full Stack Development and KodNest Premium Testing Module program** at KodNest Technologies

+🔹 Hands-on with Selenium WebDriver using Java

+🔹 Familiar with TestNG for test execution and automation

+🔹 Familiar with API Testing using Postman and REST Assured

+🔹 Knowledge of HTML, CSS and JavaScript for web application testing

-🔹 QA Automation enthusiast with Selenium and Playwright
+🔹 Familiar with Functional, Regression, Smoke and Sanity Testing

-🔹 Experience building responsive web applications
+🔹 Knowledge of SQL for database validation

-🔹 Familiar with Java, REST APIs and backend fundamentals
+🔹 Familiar with Maven, Git, GitHub and JIRA

-🔹 Passionate about learning modern web technologies
+🔹 Passionate about improving software quality through test automation

-🔹 Interested in Frontend Development, Automation Testing and UI Engineering
+🔹 Interested in QA Engineering, Automation Testing and SDET roles

 ---